Supriya-712/Customer-Segmentation-Using-K-Means-Clustering/README.md

 ![image](https://user-images.githubusercontent.com/73705676/205504473-f8a85890-6c53-4b2a-a751-e267f5372528.png)

-Then we try to determine the number of clusters that can be formed based on these two features using the elbow method
+Then we try to determine the number of clusters that can be formed based on these two features using the elbow method.

 ### ELBOW PLOT
 ![image](https://user-images.githubusercontent.com/73705676/205504596-60195681-ce3c-4abd-a8f2-db8adfe955c6.png)

-From this graph, we find that 5 clusters can be formed with labels starting from 0 to 1.
+From this graph, we find that optimally 5 clusters can be formed with labels starting from 0 to 1.

 ### SCATTER PLOT
 ![image](https://user-images.githubusercontent.com/73705676/205504812-9381b0dd-9f39-4035-8283-3281e6dbdc5c.png)